MuthuvelA/UniVerse/README.md

 🛠 Configure modules for student management, faculty administration, and institutional resources.
 📖 Train staff members on how to use the software effectively for day-to-day operations.
 🔍 Continuously monitor and optimize the software to ensure smooth functioning and user satisfaction.

 Tech Stack
 UniVerse is built using the following technologies:

 Frontend: Dart, Flutter
 Backend: Node.js, Express.js, MongoDB
-Link to Backend Repository
+Link to Backend Repository : https://github.com/MuthuvelA/UniVerse-Backend

-Contributors
 Contributors to UniVerse:
 - [@pra-kash](https://github.com/pra-kas) (PRAKASH KUMAR M)
 - [@igopi77](https://github.com/igopi77) (GOPINATH S)
 We welcome contributions from the community!
 If you would like to contribute to UniVerse, please follow these guidelines: